Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Chandeliers

 Chandeliers are the most extravagant of lights, big and bold, made from decorative metal.
 Some have decorative extras, such as glass features.
-Housing several bulbs for the household chandelier will be somewhere between 3 and 12 bulbs.
+Housing several bulbs for the household chandelier will be between 3 and 12.
 Chandeliers can be fixed directly to the ceiling or wall by hanging from a chain.
 Classic-style candle-shaped bulbs are usually fitted in chandeliers.

 Pendant Lights